David J. Brewer: Early life

 David Josiah Brewer was born on June 20, 1837, in Smyrna (modern-day İzmir, Turkey), which was at the time a part of the Ottoman Empire.
-He was the fourth child of Josiah Brewer, a Massachusetts-born Congregationalist missionary to the Mediterranean who opposed both slavery and war, and his wife Emilia A. Field, a member of the prominent Field family whose brothers included David Dudley Field (a well-known attorney), Stephen J. Field (a justice of the U.S. Supreme Court), Cyrus W. Field (who developed the trans-Atlantic cable), and Henry M. Field (a clergyman).
-The family returned to the United States when David was an infant; the elder Brewer pastored several congregations in New England and served as the chaplain of a Connecticut state penitentiary.
+He was the fourth child of Josiah Brewer, a Massachusetts-born Congregationalist missionary to the Mediterranean, and his wife Emilia A. Field, a member of the prominent Field family whose brothers included David Dudley Field (a well-known attorney), Stephen J. Field (a justice of the U.S. Supreme Court), Cyrus W. Field (who developed the trans-Atlantic cable), and Henry M. Field (a clergyman).
+The family returned to the United States in 1838; the elder Brewer pastored several congregations in New England and served as the chaplain of a Connecticut state penitentiary.

-When David was fifteen years old, he enrolled at Wesleyan University in Connecticut.
+When Brewer was fifteen years old, he enrolled at Wesleyan University in Connecticut.
 At Wesleyan, he joined the Peithologian literary society and a group known as the Mystical Seven.
 Brewer transferred to Yale two years later; he took classes in political philosophy, the U.S. Constitution, Hebrew, mathematics, theology, and other topics.
 His classmates included Henry Billings Brown, who later served with him on the Supreme Court, and Chauncey Depew, a future senator.
 Brewer expressed interest in politics during his college years, and he wrote numerous forceful letters to the editor, including a fiery denunciation of the Supreme Court's Dred Scott decision.
 One Yale classmate recalled that the future justice had a reputation for "jumping up on the slightest provocation to make a speech, especially on political lines".
 Brewer graduated from Yale in 1856, receiving an A.B. degree with honors.

 Upon his graduation, Brewer moved to New York City, where he read law in the office of his uncle David Dudley Field.
 After a year, he enrolled at Albany Law School, from which he received an LL.B. degree in 1858.
 Brewer pondered whether to remain in New York with his uncle David or to move to California to work with his uncle Stephen, but he eventually rejected both options, declaring: "I don't want to grow up to be my uncle's nephew."
-He moved to Kansas City, Missouri; after practicing law there for a few months, he joined the Pike's Peak Gold Rush and headed west in search of fortune.
+He moved to Kansas City, Missouri; after practicing law there for a few months, he joined the Pike's Peak gold rush and headed west in search of fortune.
 Having found no gold, he settled in Leavenworth, Kansas Territory, a city of about ten thousand that was both a center of regional commerce and the home of several notable figures in Kansas's legal community.